AyubM29/data-analytics-power-bi-report233/README.md

 This was done using SQLTools extension which can be found in the extensions tab, and i used the PostgresSQL connection.

+Check the Table and Column names:

+I was first tasked with printing a list of the tables in the database and saving the results to a csv file.
+This can be found in the 'table_name.csv' file.

+Next i printed a list of the columns in all the tables seperately and saved each of their results in their csv files.
+This can be found by the files named 'dim_customers.csv', 'dim_date.csv', 'dim_store.csv', 'dim_products.csv and 'Orders_columns.csv'.

+Query the Database: